The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   ```

   This code block will throw a `ReferenceError` error because:
-  * `currentStatus` is declared using `let` so it is locally scoped to the `if` and `else` blocks.
+  * `currentStatus` is declared using `let` so it is block scoped to the `if` and `else` blocks.
-  * The `console.log` statement at the end of the code block is in the global scope and it references `currentStatus` which is not available in the global scope.
+  * The `console.log` statement at the end of the code block is in the global scope and it references `currentStatus` which is block scoped and NOT available in the global scope.
+The result is a `ReferenceError`.

 3. **Why does the following block of code NOT throw an error?**